DevExpress/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/rowDragging/allowReordering.md

 Allows row reordering using drag and drop gestures.

 ---
-This option also requires that you implement the [onReorder]({basewidgetpath}/Configuration/rowDragging/#onReorder) handler to allow users to reorder rows inside a single component.
+This option requires that also you implement the [onReorder]({basewidgetpath}/Configuration/rowDragging/#onReorder) handler to allow users to reorder rows inside a single component.

-To perform cross-component drag and drop, implement at least one of the following handlers:
+To perform cross-component drag and drop, implement at least one of the following handlers instead of the **onReorder**:

 - [onRemove]({basewidgetpath}/Configuration/rowDragging/#onRemove) to handle start of item dragging from one component
-- [onAdd](/Configuration/rowDragging/#onAdd) to handle item drop to another component
+- [onAdd]({basewidgetpath}/Configuration/rowDragging/#onAdd) to handle item drop to another component

 If you need to forbid users to drag items inside or between the components, specify the rules in the [onDragChange]({basewidgetpath}/Configuration/rowDragging/#onDragChange) handler.